Privacy and ethics

 - Appropriate measures are taken to ensure databases are secure and confidential information is not passed on to anyone not authorised to receive it.

-- Unit staff and external contractors such as printers and scanning companies sign a confidentiality agreement to keep all applicant and related information confidential.
+- High Performing Students Team staff and external contractors such as printers and scanning companies sign a confidentiality agreement to keep all applicant and related information confidential.

-The NSW Department of Education of 35 Bridge Street Sydney NSW is subject to the Education Act 1990, Privacy and Personal Information Protection Act 1988 and Health Records and Information Privacy Act 2002.
+The NSW Department of Education of 105 Phillip Street Parramatta NSW 2150 is subject to the Education Act 1990, Privacy and Personal Information Protection Act 1988 and Health Records and Information Privacy Act 2002.

 The information contained on opportunity class and selective high school applications is required to assess and process the student's application for enrolment.
 In addition the department will collect and obtain other personal information (including future information) to assist in assessing and processing the application, including but not limited to results and information about the student's performance in the Selective High Schools Placement Test or the Opportunity Class Placement Test.
 This information will be stored in a secure database for at least 3 years.
-Applicants may contact the high performing students unit to access or correct information held if necessary.
+Applicants may contact the High Performing Students Team to access or correct information held if necessary.
 This information, or part thereof, may be used and disclosed by the NSW Department of Education for the following purposes:

 - assessing and processing the application for enrolment in a selective high school or opportunity class